Powerlearnproject/se-assignment-day-2-git-and-github-waweruscholar/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 Pull requests  enables code review, collaboration, and version control in a structured and organized manner.
 They allow developers to propose changes to a codebase, collaborate with team members, and ensure code quality before those changes are integrated into the main project. how pull requests facilitate code review and collaboration and the typical steps involved in creating and merging a pull request:
-Role of Pull Requests in Code Review and Collaboration:
 Code Review:

 -Feedback Loop: When a developer finishes a feature or a bug fix on a separate branch, they can open a pull request to propose those changes.
 Team members can then review the code to ensure it meets the project’s standards, is free of bugs, and follows best practices.